 He kept me driving until I could do stop signs and stop lights but after 3 hours I panicked.
 I had been gone longer than intended and knew my absence would be questioned at home.
 They would want to know why I wasn’t there to fix breakfast.

 I had him drop me off at the Story Road grocery market where I bought a bottle of maple syrup then walked home.
 Everyone was up and stared at me when I walked in.
 Mom demanded to know where I was.
 My weak explanation was.

 "Guess what?
-Eleanor’s driving today."
+Elizabeth’s driving today."

 Mom didn't believe him but he had me pull my learner's permit from my purse.
 Behind the wheel, I started the car while he sat next to me with Mom stuck next to the passenger door.
 To her amazement and muttered protests, I adroitly backed out the driveway without stalling.
 Once on the street her amazement grew to the comfort level of my driving.
 As I pulled up to school the girls nearby again stared in amazement as I hopped out and he drove off to take Mom to work.

 Soon afterwards I went with him, chaperoned by Mom, for my driver's test.
-With my rabbit’s foot talisman as backup I passed without difficulty and was issued a California driver's license with standard issue deer in head lights picture.
+With my rabbit’s foot talisman as backup I passed without difficulty and was issued a California driver's license with standard issue deer stare in head lights picture.
 My dark face, slanted eyes and big lips stared back at me.
 I treasured it, my certificate of becoming an adult.
 My family status rose.
 Dad let me drive the Buick to run errands.